 The College of Extended Studies at San Diego State University (SDSU) offers a fully online Construction Project Management Certificate program.
 This program is better suited to people looking for initial training to enter the occupation since there are no academic prerequisites or experience requirements.

 The program consists of five courses, each of which is taught during an academic quarter.
 Assuming you take one class at a time, it will take five quarters (15 months) to complete, with short breaks between terms.
-Individual classes are around $600 each, with book costs of up to $150 per quarter.
-You can expect to pay around $3750 for the full program.
+You can expect to pay around $3,900 for the full program.

 If you'd rather complete online courses through a company that specializes in project management training, then 4PM.com's Construction Project Management Certification program may be the right option for you.
 It also does not have any academic prerequisites or experience requirements.